Rating4.2/5 (from 5 ratings)4.2

 It puffs up slightly until the outer part firms.

-Definitely not for the raw vegan purist though I would not think.
+Definitely not for the raw vegan purist though, I would think.

 But for those of you who tried the other recipe on the site that inspired it, you may really enjoy this one.
 Have fun with it, and good luck!

-Definitely just make a small batch of the topping/filling as it would be far to much for the single bread recipe.
-Any fruit topping with raw whipped cream or icecream would be great, too.
+Definitely just make a small batch of the topping/filling as it would be far too much for the single bread recipe.
+Any fruit topping with raw whipped cream or ice cream would be great, too.